 applicants per year.
 We start accepting applications in June, and the deadline

-is in mid October.
+is the end of September.
 After reviewing the application documents,

 the Selection Committee conducts interviews around November 10, and the

 successful candidates are chosen by mid November.